 Furthermore, when you complete the main exam, you will be asked to fill out an optional survey that asks about your studies.
 This is generally 12 questions and has no bearing on the exam results.

-The CompTIA Network+ test has three main types of questions – multiple-choice questions, performance questions, and activities where you drop and drag items.
+The CompTIA Network+ test has two main types of questions – multiple-choice questions and performance-based questions.
 These are all designed to test your ability to troubleshoot and work in an IT environment.

 Here are some of the topics on the CompTIA Network+ test: